 The Social Security Administration will contact you if you have to pay Part D-IRMAA.

 satisfy an annual deductible of up to $505.

 Deductibles vary widely, so make sure you compare deductibles when choosing a

 Initial coverage phase.
 Once you've

 satisfied the annual deductible, if any, you'll generally need to pay 25% of

 your prescription costs and your Medicare drug plan will pay 75% of your costs

 Coverage gap phase.
 After the initial coverage phase, there's a coverage gap (also called the "donut

 hole").
 In this phase, you'll pay no more than 25% of costs for both brand-name and generic drugs.

-Medicare drug plan will then generally cover 95% of any further prescription
+Medicare drug plan will then generally cover at least 95% of any further prescription

 costs.
 For the rest of the year, you'll pay either a coinsurance amount (e.g.,